Install

 /session id # look up current session ID

-/session id --today ansible/Makefile # search only today's sessions by file path
+/session search --today ansible/Makefile # only sessions modified today

 scripts/destroy-session.sh